Best Dog Food For Coonhounds

 Nutritional Requirements

 Coonhounds are large dogs with high energy levels and require a high-protein diet, especially for active ones.
-Adult coonhounds need a minimum of 18% protein for daily maintenance, while pregnant/nursing dogs and puppies need a minimum of 22% protein.
-Complex carbohydrates help keep glucose levels steady and prevent hunger between meals.
+Adult coonhounds need 18% protein for daily maintenance, while pregnant/nursing dogs and puppies need 22% protein.
+Complex carbohydrates help maintain glucose levels and prevent hunger.

-Minerals and vitamins are essential for an average adult coonhound, as they are hardy and do not need much of this.
+Minerals and vitamins are essential for adult coonhounds, as they are hardy and do not need much.
 Excess vitamins will not be absorbed by their bodies and will end up as waste.
-Unless your dog has a specific vitamin deficiency, this should be enough for them.

 How Much Should You Feed Your Coonhound by Age?

-• Puppy : Puppy Coonhounds under 5 months need 1600 calories daily, decreasing as they grow older.
-A high-calcium diet is beneficial for bone development and immunity.
-Antioxidant-rich food products boost growth.
-For more information, read our article on the best dog food for puppies.
+Puppy Coonhounds under 5 months need 1600 calories daily, decreasing as they grow older.
+A high-calcium diet is beneficial for bone development and immunity, while antioxidant-rich foods boost growth.

 Coonhound Food Allergies And Food Related Health Issues